tsimafeip/mt5-lang-detect/README.md

 ## Modes of running
 Basically, I see three modes of using this work.
 Please note that all three modes are heavily relying on Google Colaboratory, I have not tested it with local runtime.

 - Following the whole notebook, loading my finetuned model from Google Storage and checking it on inference.
-Optionally checking the correctness of the reported metrics by uncommenting corresponding cells.
+Optionally, checking the correctness of the reported metrics by uncommenting corresponding cells.
 - Fine-tuning model by yourself using the Colab runtime to reproduce and verify the whole process.
 Please note, that the newly created model will be lost after the runtime utilization.
 For this mode please change LOCAL_RUNTIME_MODEL to True.
 - Setting up your personal Google Storage folder and fully replicating my original work.

 ## Before you start
-- It is advised to use Google Chrome if you want to expect tensorboard interactively.
+- It is advised to use Google Chrome if you want to explore Tensorboard interactively during fine-tuning.
 Also, it looks like that this specific browser works very fast with Colab.
-- Please login any Google Account when the notebook requests it.
+- Please login at any Google Account when the notebook requests it.
 It is required for the work with Google Storage, which is used as a data directory for faster loading.
-- Google Colab sometimes failing to provide enough TPUs.
+- Google Colab is sometimes failing to provide enough TPUs.
 I can do nothing with it, since the base T5 model heavily relies on TPU architecture.
 The only advice is to try again later.